numenta/NAB/README.md

         worse than any spam.
     - If a record is not flagged as an anomaly in the SUPPRESSION period this is a True Negative
-  - If ALLOWED records ellapse without the anomaly being caught it is a False Negative
+  - If ALLOWED records elapse without the anomaly being caught it is a False Negative
 - If it is not an anomaly, and we're not in an ALLOWED period or in a SUPRESSION period then: